amplience/amplience-shopify-hydrogen/docs/amplience/preview.md

 The homepage is already set up with content which has already been published.

-## Manual Steps:
+## Manual Steps

-* Create an Amplience Event
+- Create an Amplience Event
-* Create an Edition within that event
+- Create an Edition within that event
-* Add your slot flexible slot (`homepage` by default)
+- Add your slot flexible slot (`homepage` by default)
-* Add some content into the slot
+- Add some content into the slot
-* Schedule for the future
+- Schedule for the future
-* Preview
+- Preview